troykyo/dssloopholes.github.io/category/business/Re-positioning.md

 #### Patagonia

 Patagonia, an outdoor clothing company, has long been known for its commitment to environmental sustainability.
 In the 2010s, the brand reinforced its (re)positioning as a leader in sustainable fashion.
 Patagonia communicated its eco-friendly practices, such as using recycled materials and promoting fair trade, through various marketing campaigns.
-The brand's (re)positioning strategy resonated with environmentally conscious consumers and helped drive brand loyalty and sales growth.
+The brand's (re)positioning strategy resonated with environmentally conscious users and helped drive brand loyalty and sales growth.

 #### H&M Conscious Collection

 H&M, a global fast-fashion retailer, launched its Conscious Collection as part of its (re)positioning towards sustainability.
 The collection features clothing made from organic and recycled materials, promoting ethical and eco-friendly fashion.
-H&M's (re)positioning strategy aimed to attract conscious consumers and address concerns regarding the environmental impact of fast fashion.
+H&M's (re)positioning strategy aimed to attract conscious users and address concerns regarding the environmental impact of fast fashion.
 The Conscious Collection helped H&M enhance its sustainability credentials and differentiate itself from other fast-fashion brands.

 #### Levi's Water<Less Jeans:

 Levi's, a renowned denim brand, implemented a (re)positioning strategy centered around sustainability.
 The company introduced its Water<Less Jeans line, which significantly reduces water consumption in the denim manufacturing process.
-Levi's communicated its commitment to sustainable practices and engaged consumers through marketing campaigns highlighting the eco-friendly features of their products.
+Levi's communicated its commitment to sustainable practices and engaged users through marketing campaigns highlighting the eco-friendly features of their products.
 This (re)positioning strategy allowed Levi's to tap into the growing demand for sustainable fashion and strengthen its brand reputation.

 ##### References